mit-aera/pyFlightGoggles/README.md

-# pyFlightGoggles
+# FlightGoggles-PythonClient
-Python bindings for photorealistic hardware-in-the-loop agile flight simulation, FlightGoggles.
-Developed by MIT AERA.
+Python Client for FlightGoggles